Cerebras/modelzoo/modelzoo/transformers/pytorch/bert/fine_tuning/extractive_summarization/README.md

 <p align = "center">
 Fig.1 - Flow Chart of steps to fine-tune BERT summarization model
 </p>

-## Key features from Cerebras
-BERT for extractive summarization is pipeline mode enabled, in this mode, during the runtime all the layers of the network are loaded altogether onto the Cerebras WSE.
-Training data is streamed into the WSE continuously.
-Weights are updated on the WSE and remain in the memory on the WSE within the layer to which they belong.
-For more details, see [[3]](https://docs.cerebras.net/en/latest/cerebras-basics/cerebras-execution-modes.html#layer-pipelined-mode).

 ## Structure of the code